featbit/featbit-dotnet-sdk/README.md

 We can register the FeatBit services using standard conventions.

 > **Note**
-> The `AddFeatBit` extension method will block the current thread for the duration specified in `FbOptions.StartWaitTime`.
+> The `AddFeatBit` extension method will block the current thread for a maximum duration specified in `FbOptions.StartWaitTime`.

 ```csharp
 using FeatBit.Sdk.Server.DependencyInjection;